TEAMMATES/teammates/devdocs/settingUp.md

    If you want to use a JDK other than the one specified in your PATH variable, add the value to the variable `org.gradle.java.home`.<br>
    This value must be a valid **JDK 1.7** directory.<br>
    * `src/main/resources/build.properties`<br>
-   For now, property values can remain as they are.
+   For now, property values can remain as they are.<br>
-   If you want to use alternative email services to develop and test email features, refer to [this document](emails.md).
+   (Optional) If you want to use alternative email services to develop and test email features, refer to [this document](emails.md).
    * `src/test/resources/test.properties`<br>
    Append a unique id (e.g. your name) to **each** of the default accounts found at the bottom of this file. e.g. change `test.student1.account=alice.tmms` to `test.student1.account=alice.tmms.KevinChan`<br>